 The three highlights of this revelation may be listed thus:

-- Lord Kerr,the architect of Article 50, former UK Ambassador to the UK, and a key player in politics of the European Constitutional Convention, who predicted that the EU would soon bring the British dog to heal;
+- Lord Kerr, former UK Ambassador to the EU, and a key player in the politics of the European Constitutional Convention, who predicted that the EU would soon bring the British dog to heel;

 - and Lady Hale who delivered a verdict on Boris Johnson’s decision to prorogue parliament that was: unconstitutional, sloppy in draftsmanship, based on hearsay and internally inconsistent in its judgement.
-Like her fellow British EU federalists, Lady Hale carried on being an activist under the mantle of being a judge.
+Lady Hale acted as an activist in the mantle of a judge- an extraordinary abuse of high office.

 My argument throughout this series is simple: Europe needs a regime, but that regime cannot be at the cost of democratic control by national parliaments of public policy.
 The EU, devised as an apolitical space beyond the direct influence of national electorates, lacks fundamental legitimacy.
-The regime which I consider sustainable in Europe is compatible with the inherited and venerable UK Constitution.
+The responsibility for devising such an unsustainable regime in Europe must be shouldered fully by British federal/supranationalists.
+Quite simply, to the luminaries of the British liberal left, the idea of national sovereignty is an “illusion”.
+The voting public do not agree.
+The only sustainable regime for Europe is one compatible with the inherited and venerable UK Constitution.
 The EU’s present arrangements are not.
 The UK public understood that when it voted to Leave on June 23, 2016.

 Elie Halévy, Imperialism and the Rise of Labour,Second ed in English, Lon,don, Ernest Benn, 1951. p. viii.